nelhage/blog.nelhage.com/content/post/systems-under-load/index.md

 In either case, we tend not to think of an explicit queue in front of the application service, but the load-balancer will often [maintain an internal queue](https://nginx.org/en/docs/http/ngx_http_upstream_module.html#queue), and the network listen queues and socket buffers will additionally serve as implicit queues for pending requests.
 {{%/div%}}
 {{%div class="example router"%}}
 In networking systems, we most commonly think of admission control as guarding the physical layer of the network.
 The transport medium, be it air, copper, or fiber-optic cable, has some maximum capacity, and the hardware is responsible for only transmitting packets at a rate it can absorb.
-To absorb bursts above this capacity, the NIC and the software on the router will both maintain packet queues which are advanced forward as capacity becomes available.
+To absorb bursts above this capacity, the NIC and the software on the router will both maintain packet queues which will be drained onto the network as capacity becomes available.
 {{%/div%}}
 {{%/div%}}